humlab/VRD_demo_JDH/README.md

 [The Moon and Us](https://archive.org/details/journey-through-the-solar-system-episode-06-the-moon-us) (28 min) Episode 6, in the documentary series Journey Through the Solar System released by NASA in 1983.
 Licensed under Attribution-NonCommercial-NoDerivs 4.0 International.

+Before uploading the videos on Github for the VRD demo, we converted them to hvc1 in order to stay within Github's allowed file size of 100 mb/file.